no carbs food list

 Turmeric is a vibrant yellow spice commonly used in curry dishes.
 It contains curcumin, a compound known for its anti-inflammatory effects that can benefit those following a low-carb diet.
 Incorporating turmeric into your low-carb diet adds flavor and potentially reduces inflammation.

-Low-carb gourmet meal featuring turmeric
+low-carb gourmet meal featuring turmeric

 In addition to spices, herbs like basil or cilantro can provide additional nutrients to your meals while keeping them low-carb.
 Basil is a low-carb herb rich in antioxidants and has antibacterial properties, making it a great addition to a low-carb diet for overall health support.